 1. Where Will it Go?

 Choosing which wall you’ll turn into a gallery is the first step.
 Before you make the decision, one thing you’ll definitely want to keep in mind is that it doesn’t have to be the biggest wall in your home.
-In fact, a small display above the bed highlighted with track lighting can be perfect.
+In fact, a small display above the bed highlighted with track lighting can be perfect, just make sure to properly maintain it with the help of a professional lighting system repair contractor.
 The same goes for choosing a kitchen or bathroom wall or even using the fireplace as a center point.
 Don’t be afraid to get creative!

 If you are one to challenge the conventions of typical home decorating, you can add grandfather clocks and let it stand out from all the modern furniture and accessories you have at home.
 It will undoubtedly be an interesting contrast and a pleasant surprise to anyone who will see it.